 Rice cultivation that leaves nothing behind

-Launched in 2006, the Naoshima Rice Cultivation Project began from the idea of "reviving rice cultivation on Naoshima, as well as re-evaluating from the present what daily life was like in the past on an island founded on rice cultivation (Japan)."
+Launched in 2006, the Naoshima Rice-Growing Project began from the idea of "reviving rice cultivation on Naoshima, as well as re-evaluating from the present what daily life was like in the past on an island founded on rice cultivation (Japan)."
 Here we will tell you more about the ways in which locals on the island harness various parts of the rice plant.

 "We harvest the rice by hand, we bundle them together using straws, and then we dry them."
-This is the traditional rice harvesting method used in the Naoshima Rice Cultivation Project.
+This is the traditional rice harvesting method used in the Naoshima Rice-Growing Project.
 The stalks of rice are bundled together using rice straws that were kept from the previous year.
 Bundling the rice using straws may seem like the obvious thing to do, but if you had not known that, you might have wondered (like I did when I was out there in the field) whether they should be bundled using strings bought at a store.

 Every year after rice harvesting ends, some locals living on the island would say, "I want the straws," "I want the unhulled rice," "I want the rice bran."
 Besides the rice grains which are consumed as food, parts of the rice plants that appear worthless at first glance are transformed into various objects by the creative minds of these people.

-For instance, among the people of Naoshima who have been extremely kind to me, I know someone who uses rice straws from Naoshima Rice Cultivation Project to make ropes.
+For instance, among the people of Naoshima who have been extremely kind to me, I know someone who uses rice straws from Naoshima Rice-Growing Project to make ropes.
 Something that would not even raise eyebrows if discarded is beautifully reborn in her hands.
 I visited her home at the end of December when she was making ropes.
 After attempting it myself, I realized it was in fact very hard work.
 As I rubbed the straws between the palms of my hands, the oil in my skin was absorbed by the straws and my hands began to peel.
 At the same time, the straws crumbled and became unusable.
 Beside me, the lady used her big hands to bring the straws together, before twisting them into a tight rope.
 The straws moved in such a natural way as if they were alive, and slowly took shape.
 I fell in love with how the rope came to life between the palms of human hands.
 "Everyone used to make it this way in the past, but they don't grow rice on Naoshima anymore, so I'm probably the only one left on Naoshima who is making these ropes," he said.
 Despite no longer growing rice herself, he still uses straw from the rice plants we grow to make ropes every year.
 The completed rope was finished with a piece of kelp, an item used in the past on Naoshima as a lucky charm to symbolize "happiness."
 I was elated that the straws from our rice plants can be transformed into such a beautifully shaped ornament.

 The Naoshima local who makes our dinner at the staff dormitory also use rice straws when smoking bonito.
 Some among the staff members living on Naoshima even use rice brans to make pickles.
 And still others would like to have the unhulled rice to sow their fields.